smartgridadsc/Goose-protocol-parser-for-Zeek-IDS/README.md

 *All data entries of type int, bool and float will be converted to double when passed from the event engine to the scripting layer.

 ## Further Reading
-Please refer to the [doc/](doc) folder for full list of modified files, parser design and contact information.
+Please refer to the [doc/](doc) folder for the parser design and contact information.